 - A report on the results of a financial literacy exam found that high school seniors scored on average 48% correct.

 - The average debt of students when they graduated from college rose from $18,550 (in 2004) to $28,950

 - From 2004 to 2009, the median credit card debt among college students increased 74%.

-Champion companies Training and Education Manager CeCe Keeto said: “In just the first year we have reached over 600 Arizona students and the dire need for this valuable information couldn’t be more evident.
-Students are given a pre-assessment that consists of questions on finances and a post-assessment is given after each class.
-Based on the students’ answers before taking the class, many did not understand basic financial literacy concepts, such as knowing the difference between gross and net income and a startling number believed they get their credit score by taking a test.
+Champion Companies said: “In just the first year, we have reached over 600 Arizona students, and the dire need for this valuable information couldn’t be more evident.
+Students are given a pre-assessment that consists of questions on finances, and a post-assessment is given after each class.
+Based on the student’s answers before taking the class, many did not understand basic financial literacy concepts, such as knowing the difference between gross and net income, and a startling number believed they got their credit score by taking a test.
 The average grade for pre-assessments was barely passing at 70%, and I am pleased to report that the average post-assessment grade was 84%.
 I know we are making a huge difference in 90-short minutes!”

 Champion for Success plans to expand this program to share these important basic “real world” skills to other age groups, including adults.
-Champion is grateful to the 16 Arizona schools who have welcomed Champion to teach their students Financial Literacy 101 and encourage schools to contact CeCe Keeto at 480-222-4304 to receive information on bringing the programs into your school.
+Champion is grateful to the 16 Arizona schools who have welcomed Champion to teach their students Financial Literacy 101 and encourage schools to contact us to receive information on bringing the programs into your school.